-Back in January 2011, Jorgen attended the SMART conference and I read a couple of articles about David Mason, the head of talent acquisition for CH2M HILL.
-And what they did with Social Media to find talent and recruit is really impressive.
+We recently attended the SMART conference and I read a couple of articles about David Mason, the head of talent acquisition for CH2M HILL.
+And what they did with social media to find talent and recruit is really impressive.

 David Mason first explained that as an engineering and consulting company in the construction industry, CH2M HILL has to recruit globally.
-But when posting ads on Job Boards or using Recruitment agencies, they realized that they were flooded with candidates…coming from all over the world.
+But when posting ads on job boards or using recruitment agencies, they realised that they were flooded with candidates, coming from all over the world.
 The quality of the average candidate used to be really low.

-2) Targeting Candidates effectively: using the right tools and ways to target candidates
+- Targeting candidates effectively: using the right tools and ways to target candidates

-3) Using social media to attract new geographical audiences: attract local candidates vs expatriates and develop a diversified pool of talents
+- Using social media to attract new geographical audiences: attract local candidates vs expatriates and develop a diversified pool of talents.

 But over time, the strategy slightly changed as we will see later on…

-2) great design, neat and clear and I especially love the way they organized the sections with pictures
+- Great design, neat and clear and I especially love the way they organised the sections with pictures

-4) they integrated the social media buttons directly on the vacancy page
+- They integrated the social media buttons directly on the vacancy page.

 If you look at the Facebook page for CH2M HILL, there are a couple of interactions between members sharing pictures and mentioning awards and specific projects that employees do (charity project…) or develop.